6 Of The Biggest Ever Upsets At The Euros

-With Euro 2020 on the horizon, we have looked back throughout the tournament’s history to pick out the biggest upsets in European Championship history.
+We look back throughout the history of the European Championships to pick out the biggest upsets in the tournament's history.

 Ireland Shock England at Euro 1988